JJDomingues/JJDomingues/README.md

 ---

-**💡 Fun Fact:** I wake up at 4 AM every day for jiu-jitsu, prayer, and coding.
+**💡 Fun Fact:** I wake up at 4 a.m. every day to stretch, take a cold shower, pray, and plan my day.
 Discipline is my superpower.